mjhea0/mjhea0.github.com/source/_posts/2017-11-16-docker-on-aws-from-containerization-to-orchestration.markdown

 ### Sanity Check

 Navigate to the [EC2 Dashboard](https://console.aws.amazon.com/ec2), and click "Target Groups".
 Make sure `microservice-ping-pong-client-tg` and `microservice-ping-pong-node-tg` have a single registered instance each.
-Both instances should also be healthy.
+Both instances should also be *unhealthy* because they failed their respective health checks.

+To get them to pass the health checks, we need to add another inbound rule to the Security Group associated with the containers (which we defined when we configured the Cluster), [allowing](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-application-load-balancer.html#alb-sec-group) traffic from the Load Balancer to reach the containers.

+### Inbound Rule

+Within the [EC2 Dashboard](https://console.aws.amazon.com/ec2), click "Security Groups" and select the Security group associated with the containers, which is the same group assigned to the Load Balancer).
+Click the "Inbound" tab and then click "Edit"

+Add a new rule:

+1. "Type": `All traffic`
+1. "Port Range": `0 - 65535`
+1. "Source": Choose `Custom`, then add the Security Group ID

+Once added, the next time a container is added to each of the Target Groups, the instance should be *healthy*:

 [![aws target groups](/images/blog/docker-aws/target-groups.png)](/images/blog/docker-aws/target-groups.png)